shadiaduery/US_cities_transportation_C02emissions/README.md

 Project Report:
 #Complete write up: How to run your project - given your github repo, how would the instructional team recreate the final databases on their own computers?
 The report is estimated to be 500 words or less and should be in the README of your github repo.

-EXTRACT:
+*EXTRACT*:
 We pulled our data from the U.S. Energy Information Administration (eia).
 The eia has an entire section of data on U.S. electricity information including electric power plants, capacity, generation, fuel consumption, sales, prices and customers.
+Both sets of data that we pulled from the eia were in CSV file formats.
+The first table (StateNameAndID.csv) was a manual creation where we tied two lists together to use as a key in our database design.

 TRANSFORM:
 StateNameAndID.csv